MatthewDailey/open-sdr/README.md

 ## How does it work?

-OpenSDR accesses Linkedin using [Puppeteer](https://pptr.dev/) to manage a browser that the user logg
+OpenSDR accesses Linkedin using [Puppeteer](https://pptr.dev/) to manage a browser that the user logs into.

 Research capabilities are provided by [Firecrawl](https://www.firecrawl.dev/)